Laesx/Laesx/README.md

 ### Hi there 👋

-I'm Eric (20 y.o) !
+I'm Eric !

-I'm a Multiplatform App Developer from Spain. 🇪🇸
+I'm a Software Engineer from Spain. 🇪🇸

 :page_with_curl: I'm currently learning:
 <br><br>